mishelashala/zettelkasten/sources/Refactoring. Improving the Design of Existing Code. 2nd edition.md

 «I recommend agains fine-grained strong code ownership.
 Some organizations like any piece of code to have a single programmer as an owner, and only allow that programmer to change it.», p57

+### The rationale behind CI

+«With CI, each team member integrates with mainline at least once per day.
+This prevents any branches diverting too far from each other and htus greatly reduces the complexity of merges.», p58

 ## Bibliography

 - Scott W. Ambler and Pramod J. Sadalage. [[Refactoring Databases]], Addison-Wesley, 2006